Quran-Journey/backend/README.md

 We currently use pm2 with the regular production environment to serve the project on both our production and development server.
 Don't forget to do npm install

+You can find more info in [this google doc](https://docs.google.com/document/d/1etpJXnfR6HdE4orYqiEjL678yQtYyru4K99wQufqMGg/edit?usp=sharing).
+Feel free to leave comments.